kss-fluency/merkle-tree/README.md

 # merkle-tree
-Simple implementationb of Merkle Tree in Java
+Simple implementation of Merkle Tree in Java

+Run with `./gradlew run`